-Langtang Gosainkund Trek takes you through Langtang valley which is situated directly north of Kathmandu in the Central Himalayan Region.
-It was also declared a National Park in 1976 and as a matter of fact, now remains as the second largest Park in Nepal, covering 1710 sq.km.
-Mountainous terrain south of Nepal-Tibet (China) border.
-Within its boundaries are some 45 villages, with the main objective of the park is to preserve the regions by allowing the local to follow the traditional land use practices which are compatible with resource protection.
+The Langtang Gosainkund Trek takes you through the Langtang valley, which is situated directly north of Kathmandu near the Tibetian border.
+It was also declared a National Park in 1976 and still remains the second largest National Park in Nepal, covering an area of 1710 sq.km.

 Note: Accommodation, meals in Kathmandu and Pokhara will be covered by the client themselves

 After an early morning breakfast, we start our journey with a drive along the winding roads to Syabrubesi.
 Our drive mostly passes through the rural towns and small settlements.
 The biggest town en-route to our journey to Syabrubesi will be Trishuli Bazaar.
 After a few hours, we arrive at Dhunche (1950m).
 Dhunche is the only major bazaar of the Langtang region and Rasuwa district.
 The Langtang National Park headquarters also lies in this small lively town.
 From here, we drive further down for a couple of hours to reach our overnight destination at Syabrubesi.